melody-ren/cudaqx/docs/sphinx/examples_rst/solvers/gqe.rst

 A notable implementation of GQE is the GPT Quantum Eigensolver (GPT-QE), which uses a transformer-based architecture.
 This approach combines:

 - Pre-training capabilities using existing quantum circuit datasets
-- Ability to learn without prior knowledge (from scratch)
+- Ability to learn without prior knowledge
-- Particular effectiveness in electronic structure problems

 Key features of GQE: